On Bisimilarity for Quasi-discrete Closure Spaces: Introduction

-we develop a uniform, coherent and self-contained theoretical framework for modelling space and for the design and application of efficient, logic based, model analysis techniques.
-In particular,

-we present three notions of bisimilarity that are logically characterised by corresponding modal logics with spatial modalities: \begin{itemize} \item \cm-bisimilarity for closure models (\cm{s}) which generalises topo-bisimilarity for topological models. \cm-bisimilarity corresponds to equivalence with respect to the infinitary modal logic IML that includes the proximity modality~$\lnear$ standing for “being near”. \item \cmc-bisimilarity which refines \cm-bisimilarity for quasi-discrete closure spaces, carriers of quasi-discrete closure models. \cmc-bisimilarity, is captured by the infinitary modal logic~\imlc{} including two proximity modalities, $\lnearF$ and~$\lnearT$, corresponding to the forward and backward closure operators, respectively. \item \cop-bisimilarity on quasi-discrete closure models based on the notion of \emph{compatible paths} and which is weaker than \cmc-bisimilarity.
+\paragraph{\em Contributions.} Summarising, in this paper we develop a uniform, coherent and self-contained theoretical framework for modelling space and for the design and application of efficient, logic based, model analysis techniques.
+In particular, we present three notions of bisimilarity that are logically characterised by corresponding modal logics with spatial modalities: \begin{itemize} \item \cm-bisimilarity for closure models (\cm{s}), which generalises topo-bisimilarity for topological models and coincides with neighbourhood bisimilarity when \cm{s} are seen as (augmented) neighbourhood models. \cm-bisimilarity corresponds to equivalence with respect to the infinitary modal logic IML that includes the proximity modality~$\lnear$ standing for “being near”. \item \cmc-bisimilarity, which refines \cm-bisimilarity for quasi-discrete closure spaces, carriers of quasi-discrete closure models. \cmc-bisimilarity, is captured by the infinitary modal logic~\imlc{} including two proximity modalities, $\lnearF$ and~$\lnearT$, corresponding to the forward and backward closure operators, respectively. \item \cop-bisimilarity on quasi-discrete closure models based on the notion of \emph{compatible paths} and which is weaker than \cmc-bisimilarity.
 The logical counterpart of \cop-bisimilarity is the infinitary modal logic~\icrl{} with conditional reachability modalities $\lstothru$ and~$\lsfromthru$ whose semantics relies on forward and backward paths, respectively.
-It is shown that \cop-bisimilarity for quasi-discrete closure models relates to divergence-blind stuttering equivalence for Kripke structures. \end{itemize} We also discuss some preliminary results of a feasibility study of spatial model checking based on a suitable LTS-encoding in {\tt mCRL2}\footnote{https://www.mcrl2.org/web/index.html} of a spatial model to obtain \cop-bisimilarity via the application of branching bisimilarity minimisation on the encoded LTS. \paragraph{\em Further related work.} Our work is also inspired by spatial logics (see~\cite{vBB07} for an extensive overview), including seminal work dating back to Tarski and McKinsey in the forties of the previous century.
-The work on {\em spatial model-checking} for logics with reachability originated in \cite{Ci+14} and~\cite{Ci+16}, which includes a comparison to the work of Aiello on spatial \emph{until} operators (see e.g.,~\cite{A02}).
-In~\cite{A03}, Aiello envisaged practical applications of topological logics with \emph{until} to minimisation of images.
-Recent work in~\cite{Ci+23} builds on and extends that vision taking \cop-bisimilarity as a suitable equivalence for spatial minimisation.
+It is shown that \cop-bisimilarity for quasi-discrete closure models relates to divergence-blind stuttering equivalence for Kripke structures. \end{itemize} We also discuss some preliminary results of a feasibility study of spatial model checking based on a suitable LTS-encoding in {\tt mCRL2}~\cite{Bu+19} of a spatial model to obtain \cop-bisimilarity via the application of branching bisimilarity minimisation on the encoded LTS~\cite{Ci+23}.